 Think of it as a furniture showroom: you pick a style (Modern, Victorian, Art Deco).
 Each style gives you a matching sofa, chair, and table.
 You'd never mix a Victorian sofa with a Modern chair — the factory ensures every product belongs to the same family.

 Key Idea: Create families of related objects through one interface.
-Swap the entire family by swapping the factory — mix-and-match between families is impossible by design.
+Swap the entire family by swapping the factory.

 | Aspect | Abstract Factory | Factory Method |